sagarchaandwani1991-star/HMRC-Portfolio-Project/README.md

 ---

-🧠 Assumptions & Future Scope
+### 🧠 Assumptions & Future Scope

-Assumptions:
+## Assumptions:
 Negative Tax Gap: The data shows a surplus (Negative Gap).
 It is assumed this includes the recovery of debts from previous financial years.
 CSAT Scale: Assumed CSAT is an aggregate score out of 100 based on the raw data distribution.

 Future Scope:
 Sentiment Analysis: Integrate text analytics on "Call Topics" to understand specific "Form Confusion" pain points.
-Predictive Auditing: Use Python/Machine Learning to predict which Taxpayers in the "Retail" sector are most likely to underpay next quarter based on filing history.
+Predictive Auditing: Use Python/Machine Learning to predict which Taxpayers in the "Retail" sector are mo

 ---